algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecifications/technicalSpecifications.md

 In the context of our project, we have decided not to implement multi-threading for the following reasons:

-1. Resource Intensive: Implementing multi-threading can significantly increase the computational power required to run the algorithm.
-Given that our primary goal is to ensure that the API responds in less than one second on typical computers, the overhead associated with managing multiple threads could hinder our ability to meet this performance requirement.
-The additional context switching and synchronization between threads may lead to increased latency, which is counterproductive to our objectives.
+1. Resource Intensive: Multi-threading increases computational demands, potentially exceeding our goal of sub-second API response times.
+The overhead from context switching and synchronization can introduce latency, counteracting our performance objectives.
-2. Nature of Dijkstra's Bidirectional Algorithm: The bidirectional Dijkstra's algorithm inherently operates in a step-by-step manner, alternating between searches from the source and the target.
-This back-and-forth approach does not lend itself well to parallelization, as each step depends on the results of the previous one.
-Introducing multi-threading in this scenario would not provide significant performance benefits and could complicate the implementation unnecessarily.
+2. Algorithm Nature: The bidirectional Dijkstra's algorithm relies on sequential steps, alternating between source and target searches.
+This dependency chain limits parallelization benefits, making multi-threading unnecessary and complicating the implementation.

-By focusing on optimizing the existing single-threaded implementation of the bidirectional Dijkstra algorithm, we can ensure that we meet our performance goals while maintaining code simplicity and clarity.
+By optimizing the single-threaded version, we maintain performance goals and code simplicity.

 #### Pseudocode